 Enter online games: low-cost, low-maintenance titles designed to keep you occupied while you’re working (or at home unemployed because you spent too much time playing the best online games).

 They’re first and foremost time killers, distracting you from the mundanity of everyday life, rather than trying to say anything important about the state of the world.

-Despite their relatively lightweight nature though , the best online games are definitely fun to play – they range from mindless entertainment (Slither.io and Robot Unicorn Attack) to grind fests (Runescape), so no matter what you’re looking for, you’ll find something down your alley in the next 19 pages.
+In spite of their lightweight nature, the best online games are still a ton of fun – they range from mindless entertainment (Robot Unicorn Attack and Slither.io) to grind fests (Runescape), so no matter what you need, you can find something up your alley.